rainlanguage/rain-protocol/README.md

 The `data` parameter can also be ignored by the contract implementing `IPrestige`.
 For example, ERC20 tokens are fungible so only the balance approved by the user is relevant to a status change.

+The `setStatus` function SHOULD prevent users from reassigning `NIL` to themselves.
+The `NIL` status represents never having any status.

 ### statusReport

 The status report for any account can be viewed with `statusReport`.

 A status report is a `uint256` that contains each of the block numbers each status has been held continously since as a `uint32`.
+There are 9 possible statuses, starting with `NIL` for `0` offset or "never held any status" then working up through 8x 4 byte offsets to the full 256 bits.

 Low bits = Lower status.